lohiermichael/laurent-x-dubois/README.md

 ## 🤝 Contact
 For questions or support, please contact me by email (lohiermichael@gmail.com) or open an issue in this repository.
+Thank you!